|What is the cost of a Marriage License?

 - Couples must personally appear at the Register of Deeds Office.
 This should be done together, but if for health reasons either party is unable to appear, you will need to contact our office for further instructions.

 - Both must present a valid picture ID card (driver's license, State ID or valid passport - it must include your date of birth).
-A Matricular Consular or an Instituto Federal Electoral will be accepted as long as our translator is present or a translation is presented.
+A Matricular Consular or an Instituto Federal Electoral can NO LONGER be accepted (NCGS: 15A-306/HB318).

-- Both must provide a valid Social Security Number by presenting your Social Security Card or a permanent record showing your SS# (Example: W-2, Tax Return or Insurance card) or notarized affidavit that indicates you are not eligible for a SS#.
+- Both must provide a valid Social Security Number by presenting your Social Security Card or a permanent record showing your SS# (Example: W-2, Tax Return or Insurance card or School Transcript) or notarized affidavit that indicates you are not eligible for a SS#.
 If, and only if,you are not eligible for SS #, you will need to provide an additional ID of a Certified Birth Certificate along with this Affidavit and your valid picture ID.

 - If applicable, both will need to provide a stamped filed copy (does not have to be certified) of their divorce judgment papers which are signed by the Clerk or Judge or a copy of death certificate of their previous spouse if recorded in North Carolina.
 Please NOTE if divorce took place prior to 1988 in NC, allow time for Clerk's Office to retrieve a copy from Raleigh.